Paso Robles High School parents angry over locked bathrooms

 During non-breaks, the two largest restrooms are kept open, Principal Anthony Overton said.
 As for the plumbing code listed on the state website, Overton said those are the requirements to open a school, and that the school is not required to keep all bathrooms open during class time.

 “By having a limited number of restrooms, we can monitor and make sure students are using them appropriately,” Overton said.
 “Student have complained about unsafe bathrooms; vaping.
 With the new policy, we have had no vandalism and no false fire alarms.
-If it backs up, we open more restrooms”
+If it backs up, we open more restrooms.”

 Diane Waters, the California Department of Education’s senior architect, said schools can close bathrooms temporarily for repairs, but they should not be keeping the bathrooms closed on a regular basis.